 Class of 2019 Smith Fellows!

-We had an out-of-this-time super bloom in Southern California this year!
+We had an out-of-this-time super bloom in Southern California this year.
 I finally got a glimpse of what John Muir wrote about years ago before the invasive grasses outcompeted our native forbs.
-Plant Love Stories featured my super bloom love story on their website.
-Also had fun making a video of some of the best wildflower shows I’ve ever seen!

 My writing piece on last summer’s research was selected and featured by the UC Berkeley Graduate Division.
 See the full story here!